Request Letters of Map Change (LOMC) Online

-Property owners or designated authorized persons (agents, surveyors, engineers, etc.) can submit flood map change requests to FEMA.
+Community officials, property owners or lessees, or designated authorized persons (e.g., agents, surveyors, engineers) can submit flood map change requests to FEMA.

-Required Documents Needed to Complete the Online LOMC Application
+Documents Required to Complete the Online LOMC Application

 - Elevation Form or Existing Elevation Certificate* - This document is located within the Online LOMC application

-- FIRM Panel or FIRMette - This documented is located within the MSC Store
+- FIRM Panel or FIRMette - This document is located within the MSC Store

 - Subdivision Plat Map or Property Deed with Tax Assessor's Map or Other Suitable Map - This document is located with the County/Parish Clerk, Recorder, or Registrar of Deeds for the Community